anna099/hegel/consciousness/1-sensuous-certainty.md

 place to begin is with the most *immediate* relation between mind and world.

-'Sensuous certainty' is the name for this relation, for the kind of knowing in which the object is *immediate*.
-It is on this grounds of immediacy that sensuous certainty claims to have absolute knowledge; and, at first, Hegel finds reasons to praise this claim.
+'Sensuous certainty' is the name for this relation, for the kind of knowing in which the object is immediate.
+It is on this ground of immediacy that sensuous certainty claims to have absolute knowledge, and -- at first -- Hegel finds reasons to praise this claim.
 Firstly, taking any spatiotemporal thing as its object, sensuous-certainty has no limit as regards its 'wealth', since it can take its object from anywhere in the infinite boundaries of space and time, and